angular/angular/aio/content/guide/what-is-angular.md

 <code-example format="html" language="html" path="what-is-angular/src/app/hello-world-example.html"></code-example>

 Angular's component model offers strong encapsulation and an intuitive application structure.
-Components also make your application painless to unit test and can improve the overall readability of your code.
+Components also make your application painless to unit test and can improve the general readability of your code.

 For more information on what to do with components, see the [Components](guide/component-overview) section.